How are you optimizing your site for increased organic traffic?

 Regardless of the reason behind non-compliance, it’s important to address the causes and remove 3XX redirects, 4XX and 5XX errors in order to make the most of Google’s limited time exploring your site so your most valuable pages get seen quickly and efficiently.

 When your pages aren’t returning 200 OK status codes, it’s time to dig into the reasons why – and prioritize their improvement.
-Non-compliant pages can have significant impacts on your SEO by lowering the apparent quality of your website in the eyes of search engines and hindering efficient exploration of compliant, important pages.
+Non-indexable pages can have significant impacts on your SEO by lowering the apparent quality of your website in the eyes of search engines and hindering efficient exploration of indexable, important pages.

 When you make site changes to fix or remove HTTP status code errors or redirects, you’ll soon see real results in the form of more pages crawled, more valuable pages crawled, and more organic traffic flowing into your site.
 And, presumably, you’ll see increased revenue as a result.